tylerlong/SwiftHTTPServer/README.md

 A tiny http server engine written in Swift programming language.

-The code is based on [glock45/swifter](https://github.com/glock45/swifter).
+The code is based on [glock45/swifter](https://github.com/glock45/swifter) and subject to the same license as the original project.

+This project is compatible with Carthage.

 ### How to start ?